-- Assign individually before leaving the brewery - You assign all deliveries/orders the specific containers before leaving the brewery.
-Breww will generate barcode labels which can be fixed to the containers at the time, meaning there’s no messing around with labels whilst on the road or at customer’s addresses.
+- Assign individually before leaving the brewery - You assign all deliveries/orders to the specific containers before leaving the brewery.
+Breww will generate barcode labels that can be fixed to the containers at the time, meaning there’s no messing around with labels whilst on the road or at customers’ addresses.
 The trade-off is that (depending on how full the van is) you’ll need to organise putting the containers to be delivered first onto the van last.
 Two containers of the same beer are now specific to the customer and the correct one will need to be delivered.

 Assign containers at the point of delivery - You simply put the right number of each container onto the van before leaving the brewery and load them such that you can access some of each at all times.
-At the point of making the delivery you assign any suitable container and apply the label then.
+At the point of making the delivery, you assign any suitable container and apply the label then.

 Or you can do a combination of the two options if you prefer.

 Assigning casks/kegs to deliveries can be done by picking them manually from the list, using our mobile app for Apple iOS and Android or by using our USB/Bluetooth barcode scanning feature (find out more).
 Smallpack (cans/bottles) can be assigned manually if you want to manage this yourself or you can use our FIFO auto-allocation.

 Once the delivery van has left the brewery, the deliveries should all be marked as having “left duty suspense” as the beer duty becomes payable at this point.
 Finally, the delivery can be marked as completed.
-If the delivery fails for some reason (e.g. there was no-one there to accept delivery or the beer to spoiled on-route) you can mark is as failed and your beer duty return will be updated accordingly.
+If the delivery fails for some reason (e.g. there was no one there to accept delivery or the beer spoiled on-route) you can mark it as failed and your beer duty return will be updated accordingly.
 Don’t worry, Breww won’t have you paying unnecessary beer duty.